 My book, North Korea’s Hidden Revolution: How the Information Underground is Transforming a Closed Society, is finally available for pre-order!
 I have been working hard on this book project for some time now, and am excited to share this with everyone who is interested in reading it.
 I’ll update my blog regularly with book events, updates, and sites where you can donate to support organizations that are in the risky business of sending information and media into the closed society of North Korea.
 Follow me on Facebook and twitter for updates.

-*I will donate part of the proceeds from book sales to organizations that send information into North Korea*
+*I will donate the proceeds from book sales to organizations that send information into North Korea*